Exploring

 Why Philosophy, Programming & Literature?

 Why these three subjects specifically?
-Think of them as the essential triangle of human knowledge: Philosophy teaches you to question everything and think clearly, Programming gives you tools to build and solve problems systematically, and Literature develops your empathy and understanding of what it means to be human.
+Philosophy teaches you to question everything and think clearly, Programming gives you tools to build and solve problems systematically, and Literature develops your empathy and understanding of what it means to be human.

-Bringing these three fields together is essential for navigating a world where technology is constantly reshaping how we relate to each other.
+Bringing these three fields together helps us navigate a world where technology is constantly reshaping how we relate to each other.
 Tools change us whether we realize it or not.
 We need both technical skills and humanistic wisdom to make sure that change actually serves human flourishing instead of just making us more efficient machines.

 On Sophistry

 What is sophistry?
-Hint: it's not just a really wise tree.
-In modern parlance, it gets a bad reputation.
-But in ancient Greece, it was a respected profession.
-The term "sophistry" originates from the ancient Greek sophistēs, meaning "teacher of wisdom".
-The original Sophists of 5th century Athens were traveling intellectuals who taught rhetoric, philosophy, and the art of argumentation.
-However, over time, the term acquired a pejorative connotation, often associated with clever but fallacious reasoning or arguments designed to deceive rather than illuminate truth.
+(Hint: it's not just a wise tree.)
+Today it has a bad reputation, but in ancient Greece it was a respected profession.
+The word comes from the Greek sophistēs, meaning "teacher of wisdom."
+The original Sophists were traveling teachers who taught rhetoric, philosophy, and argumentation.
+Over time, people started using "sophistry" to mean clever but deceptive arguments.